jamieroche1987/Tic-Tac-Toe/README.md

 - The game was created to show my knowledge of JAVASCRIPT including, HTML and CSS
 - To provide users with a game that is easy to play and fun
-- The user is able to interact with 2/3 clear buttons to play the game
+- The user is able to interact with buttons to play the game
 - Any interactive buttons should be clear and obvious as to what they do

 Site Goals: